Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

-In such case, ask your vet to run a clotting profile.
+In such a case, ask your vet to run a clotting profile.
 This will determine if your dog's blood can clot properly or if there are issues.
-In the case of anticoagulant rat poison, there is fortunately an antidote if vet attention is sought on time.
+In the case of anticoagulant rat poison, there is, fortunately, an antidote if vet attention is sought on time.
 Because vitamin K1 is responsible for the production of blood clotting factors, it is the antidote of choice for anticoagulants.

 Important Note: This is not the same vitamin K found at health stores!
 Affected dogs may require a vitamin K1 injection (especially when they cannot keep food down) and weeks or months of vitamin K1 pills.